 - PNK Group Investments

-The historic 14-story tower on 419 S. Spring Street was built in 1927 as a reinforced concrete frame structure.
-The structure was originally used as car parking with hydraulic elevators that would bring the cars to each level in addition to the lower level ramps.
-In the 1950’s the building was renovated into commercial office and temporarily housed the LAPD.
+The historic 14-story tower was built in 1927 as a reinforced concrete frame structure.
+The structure was originally used as car park with hydraulic elevators that would bring the cars to each level in addition to the lower level ramps.
+In the 1950s the building was renovated into commercial office and temporarily housed the LAPD.

 Get in Touch

 We would be pleased to speak to you about your project.